aasthasharrma/aasthasharrma/README.md

-hello my name is aastha sharma, I am a freshman at the University of Texas at Dallas majoring in Computer Sceince.
+hello my name is aastha sharma, I am a freshman at the University of Texas at Dallas majoring in Computer Science

 <!--
 **aasthasharrma/aasthasharrma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.